 More than one-third of U.S. states, including California, Florida and New York, have laws prohibiting at least one form of mortgage fraud.
 The New York law (NY Penal Code, article 187), for example, defines “residential mortgage fraud” as an intentional act that involves statements that contain materially false information or that conceal information for purposes of misleading another party.
 The crime is prosecuted as a class A misdemeanor all the way up to a class B felony, depending on the severity of the offense.

 Federal sentences tend to be more severe than state sentences for equivalent mortgage fraud convictions.
 Let an experienced Federal Court defense lawyer handle your case.
-Call Thomas Ambrosio, Attorney at Law, to find out more details about the laws in NJ and NY.
+Call Thomas Ambrosio, Attorney at Law, to find out more details about the laws in New Jersey and New York.